sethmlarson/sethmlarson.dev/app/markdown/2024-11-24/how-to-i-pay-for-a-web-page.md

 URLs are for paying the creator of the page.
 Being able to set `<meta>` tags in `<head>` is typically a higher bar than setting arbitrary URLs in the `<body>`.

+### Brave

+I know about Brave, and I would like to avoid crypto in my solution.
+Also many of the creators I pay for don't use crypto but do have multiple payment methods.
+I don't think the solution should require creators AND users adopt new technology to work.

 ## What happens now?

 I'm no stranger to standards, so maybe I do some research and